-Silk painting was originally a traditional art form of painting on the homemade rice paper, and later Nguyen Phan Chanh created the style of painting on silk that we see today.
-The elegance of this art soon became popular among the country for the softness and vibrant colors.
-Artists will directly use the silk canvas as the background and then paint with watercolor, dye or ink.
-The beauty of a silk painting largely depends on the silk quality and the colors that chosen, and you will not get the chance to erase it if you paint a wrong stroke of the brush on the silk.
-Just like the material that used, the silk paintings present a soft status with simple subjects and gentle painting style.
+The silk painting was originally a traditional art form of painting on homemade rice paper, and later Nguyen Phan Chanh created the style of painting on silk that we see today.
+The elegance of this art soon became popular in the country for its softness and vibrant colors.
+Artists will directly use the silk canvas as the background and then paint with watercolor, dye, or ink.
+The beauty of a silk painting largely depends on the silk quality and the colors that are chosen, and you will not get the chance to erase it if you paint a wrong stroke of brush on the silk.
+Just like the material used, silk paintings present a soft status with simple subjects and a gentle painting style.
 They usually portray the countryside lives and beautiful natural landscapes.

 Where can you buy one?

 There're fine art galleries and shops in Hanoi and Ho Chi Minh City where you can purchase silk paintings.
 You can tell our travel consultants your interest in buying a piece of this special art, and we will arrange and put it into your itinerary.

 The Vietnamese New Year is also called the Tet.
 It is the most important traditional festival during Lunar New Year (usually around late January to early February), and people would celebrate it with different kinds of customs, such as ancestor worship, making special New Year food, and writing couplets as well as other traditional activities.
 And people would go to visit friends' or relatives' houses on the first day of Tet.
 For more information about traveling to Vietnam during Tet, check this article on our website: Things to Know about Tet Festival (Vietnamese New Year).

 Making Banh Chung